Introducing the Professional Development Canvas

 Jordan’s strengths are AI, ability to work with formal processes, and public speaking.
-His joy comes from a variety of work.
+Their joy comes from a variety of work.

-His history writing console applications lead to a discomfort with modern Web applications and UI/UX decisions.
-His current work highlights some growth in Team Leadership and Management topics.
+Their history writing console applications lead to a discomfort with modern Web applications and UI/UX decisions.
+Their current work highlights some growth in Team Leadership and Management topics.

 4. Dream Project

 Close your eyes and envision what a dream project would look like.
 What is the kind of job or project you would quit your current job and move half-way around the country to be a part of?
 Is it because of how the team works?
 Is it because of field in which one works?
 Do you want to write mobile apps?
 Do no-estimate/kanban?
 Be elbow deep in AWS and DevOps?
 Cure cancer?
 Help hospice patients better manage pain?
 Write games?

 Jordan’s currently living the dream.
 She wants to build AI capabilities and practices here at SEP and for our customers.